Careers advice and planning

 Technology and Ai in recruitment

-With Chat GPT bursting onto the scene in late 2022, AI and how it will shape the near future has been on everyone’s mind.
+With Chat GPT bursting onto the scene in late 2022, AI, and how it will shape thefuture, has been on everyone’s mind.
 Technology and AI have been influencing recruitment for longer than we might think, with applications such as resume scanning, screening software and video interviews already widely used.
-While it is hard to accurately predict quite how AI will shape the graduate recruitment landscape, one recent application has been ‘blind hiring’ which removes characteristics such as name and gender from an application in a bid to make the recruitment process fairer and more inclusive.

 Soft skills

-While technical skills are important in finding a job, a greater level of importance is being given to soft skills during the recruitment process.
+While technical skills are very important in finding a job, for many roles, a greater level of importance is being given to soft skills during the recruitment process.
 Skills such as communication, teamwork, creativity and time-management are key to success in the workplace.
 Recruiters are giving more importance to such skills, giving graduates who are able to demonstrate them a distinct advantage.

 The future of remote work

-According to a 2023 study by The European Central bank, the majority of people would like to work from home at least one day a week.
+According to a 2023 study by The European Central Bank, the majority of people would like to work from home at least one day a week.
 Changes in work from home patterns are bound to be impacted by and impact the economy and labour markets.
-This makes the future of remote and hybrid work hard to predict.
+This makes the future of remote and hybrid work hard to predict, but it will remain part of work culture for many roles.

 gradireland editorial advice